 (B) From Classical Chinese or English to Spanish;

-(C) From Classical Chinese to Korean;
+(C) From Classical Chinese or English to French;

 Working with Buddhist monastics who are experienced translators, participants will read a selected work and related commentaries.

 • Read and translate a selected Chinese or Sanskrit Buddhist text

 • Use key reference tools for the study and translation of Buddhist texts